Do You Know What Paris Syndrome Is?

 Help for tourists

 The Embassy of Japan in France has decided to offer a care service to tourists suffering from Paris Syndrome.
-However, not a great deal of people experience it, especially considering that more than a million Japanese visit the ‘City of Light’.
+However, not a great deal of people experience it, especially considering that more than a million Japanese visit the ‘City of Light’ every year.
 Nevertheless, the numbers are increasing.
 Indeed, this city that houses the Eiffel Tower and the Arc de Triomphe can have a profound effect on many people.

 Most of those who suffer from Paris Syndrome are women over 30 years of age.
 Their idea of Paris as a magical, romantic place, ideal for finding love, etc. comes from movies and books, as well as popular imagination.